Services funded by the Student Services Fee

 We use 1 percent of your Student Services Fee to support student media.

-- The SSF funds Salient, a weekly magazine produced by students.
-It is published and circulated by VUWSA.
+- The SSF funds Salient, a weekly magazine produced by students and published and distributed by VUWSA.

 Childcare services